blaisedias/tcz-jivelite/README.visu-4.md

 Resized images have names including the name of the original artwork.
 Restart JiveLite

-Alternatively, the JiveLite UI to clear the image cache and resize all images [visualiserapplet](https://github.com/blaisedias/jivelite/blob/visu-4/README.visualiserapplet.md)
+Alternatively, the JiveLite UI supports deleting resized images (deletes all images) [visualiserapplet](https://github.com/blaisedias/jivelite/blob/visu-4/README.visualiserapplet.md)
 # Known issues
 1)Resizing images on the target can produce stutters in the UI in the NowPlaying views.